CS3219-AY2223S1/cs3219-project-ay2223s1-g42/serverless/question-service/README.md

 ## Installing

-Assuming that you have cloned the entire repository.
+Assuming that you have cloned the entire repository and you have `Docker` installed.

 ```bash